Minutiae and Level 1-2-3 Detail: Galton Features, Pores, Edges

 In the second phase (approximately 1990 to 2009), a small number of researchers began applying modern statistical methods to fingerprint data.
 Champod and Evett (2001) published an analysis of minutia frequency distributions from operational fingerprint databases, demonstrating that minutia positions are not independently distributed (nearby minutiae are correlated in position) and that empirical frequencies vary substantially by minutia type and configuration.
 This work provided the raw material for likelihood ratio calculations but did not itself produce a deployable framework.

-In the third phase (2009 onward), catalysed by the NAS report and the PCAST report (2016), the development of deployable probabilistic models became an active research priority.
+In the third phase (2009 onward), catalysed by the NAS report and the PCAST report (2016), deployment of probabilistic models became an active research priority.
 Neumann et al. (2007 and subsequent publications) developed a full Bayesian model for fingerprint evidence incorporating minutia positions, types, and orientations from a reference database, yielding a likelihood ratio for a given comparison.
 Hepler, Saunders, and colleagues at NIST developed the FRStat framework, which converts AFIS similarity scores to likelihood ratios using a score-based approach rather than a feature-based one.
 Score-based LRs are computationally simpler and can be validated empirically by applying the model to pairs of prints of known provenance.

 The current state of play is that probabilistic reporting for fingerprint evidence is a research frontier, not yet an operational standard in most jurisdictions.
 The Netherlands Forensic Institute is the furthest ahead in operational LR reporting for fingerprint evidence, having presented LR-based testimony in Dutch courts.
 The US, UK, Canada, and Australia are in various stages of evaluating probabilistic frameworks, with the OSAC Friction Ridge Subcommittee in the US developing guidance documents.
 India, like most jurisdictions in South Asia and Africa, has not yet developed a formal probabilistic reporting standard for fingerprint evidence; identification conclusions based on holistic examiner judgment remain the operational norm.